Truist Securities Maintains Ovintiv (OVV) Buy Recommendation

 The company has not increased its dividend in the last three years.

-Dodge & Cox holds 21,655K shares representing 8.91% ownership of the company.
-In it's prior filing, the firm reported owning 22,145K shares, representing a decrease of 2.26%.
-The firm decreased its portfolio allocation in OVV by 2.44% over the last quarter.

-DODFX - Dodge & Cox International Stock Fund holds 11,500K shares representing 4.73% ownership of the company.
+JNL SERIES TRUST - JNL holds 13K shares representing 0.01% ownership of the company.
 No change in the last quarter.

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 7,542K shares representing 3.10% ownership of the company.
-In it's prior filing, the firm reported owning 7,603K shares, representing a decrease of 0.81%.
-The firm increased its portfolio allocation in OVV by 0.99% over the last quarter.
+MASTER INVESTMENT PORTFOLIO - Active Stock Master Portfolio Active Stock Portfolio holds 6K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 10K shares, representing a decrease of 75.97%.
+The firm decreased its portfolio allocation in OVV by 37.77% over the last quarter.

+FDSVX - Fidelity Growth Discovery Fund holds 50K shares representing 0.02% ownership of the company.

-NAESX - Vanguard Small-Cap Index Fund Investor Shares holds 6,396K shares representing 2.63% ownership of the company.
-In it's prior filing, the firm reported owning 6,456K shares, representing a decrease of 0.95%.
-The firm increased its portfolio allocation in OVV by 1.10% over the last quarter.
+Brighthouse Funds Trust I - JPMorgan Small Cap Value Portfolio holds 45K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 46K shares, representing a decrease of 2.20%.
+The firm increased its portfolio allocation in OVV by 3.90% over the last quarter.

-Hotchkis & Wiley Capital Management holds 5,236K shares representing 2.15% ownership of the company.
-In it's prior filing, the firm reported owning 3,227K shares, representing an increase of 38.38%.
-The firm increased its portfolio allocation in OVV by 59.84% over the last quarter.
+Covestor holds 0K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 0K shares, representing a decrease of 3.19%.
+The firm decreased its portfolio allocation in OVV by 2.57% over the last quarter.

 What is the Fund Sentiment?